- What is Ginger?

 100g fresh root contains around 10% of the recommended daily nutrient intake of potassium, manganese, magnesium and copper, along with small amounts of vitamin C, vitamin B6, niacin, phosphorus and iron.

-Let’s have a look in detail at some of the beneficial effects of eating ginger which are supported by science.
+Let’s have a look in detail at some of the proven beneficial effects of eating ginger.

 Gingerol possesses powerful anti-inflammatory effects.